Piacenza: Middle Ages

 Piacenza was sacked during the course of the Gothic War (535–554).
 After a short period of being reconquered by the Roman emperor Justinian I, it was conquered by the Lombards, who made it a duchy seat.
 After its conquest by Francia in the ninth century, the city began to recover, aided by its location along the Via Francigena that later connected the Holy Roman Empire with Rome.
 Its population and importance grew further after the year 1000.
 That period marked a gradual transfer of governing powers from the feudal lords to a new enterprising class, as well to the feudal class of the countryside.

 In 1095, the city was the site of the Council of Piacenza, in which the First Crusade was proclaimed.
 From 1126, Piacenza was a free commune and an important member of the Lombard League.
-In this role, it took part in the war against Frederick I, Holy Roman Emperor, and in the subsequent battle of Legnano (1176).
-It also successfully fought the neighbouring communes of Cremona, Pavia and Parma, expanding its possessions.
+In this role, it took part in the war against Frederick I, Holy Roman Emperor and in the subsequent battle of Legnano (1176).
+It also successfully fought the neighbouring communes of Cremona, Pavia, and Parma, expanding its territory.
 Piacenza also captured control of the trading routes with Genoa, where the first Piacentini bankers had already settled, from the Malaspina counts and the bishop of Bobbio.

-In the 13th century, despite unsuccessful wars against Frederick I, Piacenza managed to gain strongholds on the Lombardy shore of the Po.
+In the thirteenth century, despite unsuccessful wars against Frederick I, Piacenza managed to gain strongholds on the Lombardy shore of the Po.
 The preliminaries of the Peace of Constance were signed in 1183 in the Saint Antoninus church.
-Agriculture and trade flourished in these centuries, and Piacenza became one of the richest cities in Europe.
+Agriculture and trade flourished in these centuries and Piacenza became one of the richest cities in Europe.
 This is reflected in the construction of many important buildings and in the general revision of the urban plan.
-Struggles for control were commonplace in the second half of the 13th century, not unlike the large majority of Medieval Italian communes.
-The Scotti family, Pallavicini family and Alberto Scoto (1290–1313) held power in that order during the period.
+Struggles for control were commonplace in the second half of the thirteenth century, similarly to the large majority of Medieval Italian communes.
+The Scotti family, Pallavicini family and Alberto Scoto (1290–1313) in that order, held power during the period.
 Scoto's government ended when the Visconti of Milan captured Piacenza, which they would hold until 1447.
 Duke Gian Galeazzo Visconti rewrote Piacenza's statutes and relocated the University of Pavia to the city.
 Piacenza then became a possession of the House of Sforza until 1499.